Tea & Sugar

 A: The only two items you need to purchase after the initial batch are tea and sugar.
 So the cost of each succeeding batch depends on the quality of those ingredients.
-The average cost falls somewhere around $1.50/gallon.
-You can get make it for less, you can make it for more, but that is going to be your average continual cost per gallon of kombucha.
+The average cost falls somewhere around $1.50 to $2.50/gallon.
+You can make it for less or more, but that is going to be your average continual cost per gallon of kombucha.

 Q: Can I put the tea in loose (without the tea bag) and pour the brewed tea through a strainer?
 Does this make a difference in how strong the tea is?

-A: We've actually found using the tea bags vs. open brewing without a pouch actually yields no difference in terms of strength.
-So you can do either, it's really just personal preference.
+A: We've actually found using the tea bags vs. open brewing without a pouch yields no difference in terms of strength.
+So you can do either; it's really just personal preference.

-Q: While brewing, a strain of black tea was left in teh bottom of the gallno jar after.
+Q: While brewing, a piece of black tea was left in the bottom of the gallon jar.
 Now there seems to be something growing around it.
 Will my batch be alright?

 Q: I used green tea for my brew and it's barely producing a culture.
 Is that fine?

 A: When using only green tea it's very common for the culture to not grow as large.
-Your kombucha will still ferment all the same, the culture will just be thinner.
+Your kombucha will still ferment but the culture will just be thinner.
 The kombucha should still be done brewing after a few weeks, even if the culture isn't that large.

-A: It depends on how long you brew for - a longer brewing time will render less sugar in the final product.
-An average 14 day brew will yield about 8 grams of sugar per 16 oz bottle of Kombucha.
+A: It depends on how long you brew for; a longer brewing time will render less sugar in the final product.
+An average 14-day brew will yield 3 to 6 grams of sugar per 8 oz of kombucha.
 Keep in mind, if you add fruit juice or fruits during the second fermentation, there will be small amount of natural sugars remaining from the fruits after the second ferment as well.